-Council employs a total of 8 staff in the Dog Control role.
-Due to an incident where a staff member was injured, an extra officer was appointed which allows two members to be available at any time and eliminates the need for an officer to work alone in a potential high risk situation.
-Staff comprise the Team Leader of the Animal Control Unit, 6 Field Officers and 1 Pound Keeper.
-The unit's business support is carried out by staff attached to the Customer Services Department.
-The 6 field staff and team leader each have a vehicle, fitted with purpose built canopy's, for the securing and transporting of impounded dogs.
+Rotorua Lakes Council employs nine staff in the Dog Control role including one-pound keeper.
+This is to accommodate the workload generated but also allows a minimum of two staff members to be available at any time and eliminates the need for an officer to work alone in a potential high-risk situation.
+Staff comprise of the Team Leader of the Animal Control Team, seven Field Officers and one-pound keeper.
+Staff attached to the Customer Services Department carry out the unit's business support.
+The 7 field staff and team leader each have a vehicle, fitted with purpose built canopy's, for safely securing and transporting of impounded dogs.